0xelsherif/Fastify-API-with-Prisma-and-Image-Upload-Resize-Integration/README.md

-# product-and-category-creation-with-fastify-and-vue
+# Product and Category Creation with Fastify Typescript and Prisma using MySQL
 # Project Title

-Building a Fastify TypeScript Project with VueJs, Node.js, Prisma, and MySQL Integration.
+Building a Fastify TS Prisma: Product & Category Creation with MySQL Integration.

 ## Table of Contents